stiles/dance-moms-transcripts/README.md

 ## How acquisition works
 Disney+ generates a temporary subtitle playlist (`.m3u8`) with short‑lived, signed URLs for `.vtt` segments per playback.

-You can capture a season as a HAR, then run a script that finds subtitle playlists, downloads the segments, merges them and writes one `.vtt` per episode.
+Capture a season as a HAR, then run a script that finds subtitle playlists, downloads the segments, merges them and writes one `.vtt` per episode.
 With `--text`, it also writes plain text.

 ### Capture steps
 1. Open Chrome DevTools → Network tab → enable Preserve log